UK police searching London park for escaped terrorism suspect | Law-Order

 - United Kingdom

-Britain's Metropolitan Police said on Friday searches taking place in London's Richmond Park were linked to the hunt for a former army soldier suspected of terrorism offences.

-Daniel Abed Khalife, 21, is believed to have escaped from London's HMP Wandsworth on Wednesday morning by slipping out of the prison kitchen where he was working and strapping himself to the bottom of the van.
-A major manhunt is under way to track him down, with enhanced security checks at ports and airports which have led to delays for passengers.
+British police scoured a park in west London on Friday in their hunt for a former soldier accused of terrorism offences who went on the run from prison earlier this week, with investigators looking into whether his escape was an inside job.
+Daniel Abed Khalife, 21, absconded from London's HMP Wandsworth on Wednesday morning after slipping out of the prison kitchen where he was working and strapping himself to the bottom of a food delivery van.

+While he is not said to pose a risk to the public, his escape has touched off a massive manhunt across the country, with enhanced security checks at ports and airports which have led to delays for travellers.
+So far, there have been no confirmed sightings of Khalife, whose military experience could make him more aware of efforts to catch him, police said.

+Some 150 counter-terrorism officers are involved in what London police chief Mark Rowley said was a huge operation to find Khalife.
+On Friday, police confirmed helicopters were circling London's Richmond Park as part of the search.
+Rowley told LBC radio they were investigating whether Khalife, who was wearing a chef's outfit of a white T-shirt, red and white chequered trousers and brown steel toe cap boots, had help from guards or other prisoners in his escape, saying it was "clearly pre-planned".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)